GryphLifeContact Us

 Supports for First Nations, Inuit and Métis Students

-• Advising and Counselling supports range from mainstream counselling to visiting with Elders and Knowledge Keepers.
+Advising and Counselling supports for Indigenous students on campus range from Counselling to advising to visiting with Elders and Knowledge Keepers.
 You can ask questions, talk things through, seek advice, or simply share with someone who will respect your experiences.

 Programming

-Throughout the fall and winter semesters, ISC hosts a range of activities and events open to the campus community including:
+Throughout the academic year, the ISC hosts a range of programs for Indigenous students, and many events that are open to the campus community, including:

 • Socials